 - Ms. Fanservice: Panthy, with her large buttocks and breasts.

 - One Dialogue, Two Conversations: Noah's words of support to the dove he sends out with the olive branch are interpreted by Xiro in the brig as a message from God to take action.

 - Plot Hole: There is supposed to be a male and female pair for each animal, but Panthy has no mate.

 - Considering her opening song, it wouldn't be outside possibility to say she ate him.
 Which leads to some considerable Fridge Logic—namely, if she's the only panther left, how is she supposed to repopulate?

 - Replacement Love Interest: Zig-zagged.
 First Xiro is with Bruma, then when she's killed by a hippopotamus he gets with Kairel just because she's the only lioness around, then he gets with Panthy who turned out to be using him, then he ends up with Kairel for good.

-- Reptiles Are Abhorrent: There is a crocodile or alligator in Dagnio's gang.
+- Reptiles Are Abhorrent: There is a crocodile in Dagnio's gang.

 - Talking Animal: Obviously, but only among themselves.
 They are forbidden to talk to humans by an unnamed law.